hurairaz/ProofOfDeliveryApplicationPython/README.md

 The application offers several key features:

 - **User Authentication**: Provides functionality for user sign-up and login using JWT token-based authentication.
 This ensures secure access to the application and its features.
+To understand JWT token-based authentication in FastAPI, refer to my repository [Securing-FastAPI-with-JWT-Token-based-Authentication](https://github.com/hurairaz/Securing-FastAPI-with-JWT-Token-based-Authentication).

 - **Dispatch Management**: Allows users to create, accept, start, and complete dispatches.
 This feature supports the full lifecycle management of dispatch records within the system.